mummybot/convert-videos-for-plex/README.md

 -r          Run transcoding.
 Default is dry run.
 -s          Skip transcoding if there is already a matching file name in the output destination.
             Force takes precedence over skipping files and will overwrite them if both flags present.
+-w          Workspace directory path for processing.
+Set a local directory for faster transcoding over network.

 Examples:
     Dry run all movies in the Movies directory .convert-videos-for-plex.sh -p Movies

-    Transcode all movies in the current directory force overwriting matching files.
+    Transcode all movies in the current directory force overwriting matching .mp4 files.
         .convert-videos-for-plex.sh -fr

+    Transcode all network movies using Desktop as temp directory and delete original files.
+        .convert-videos-for-plex.sh -rd -p /Volumes/Public/Movies -w ~/Desktop
 ```